Skip to content

 The Measured Boot feature then provides antimalware apps with a trusted (resistant to spoofing and tampering) log of all boot components that started before the antimalware software.

-Antimalware software uses this log to determine whether components that were initiated before it is trustworthy or if they are infected with malware in the following ways discussed below.
+Antimalware software uses this log to determine whether components that were initiated before it is trustworthy or if they are infected with malware in the ways discussed below.

 • The antimalware software on the local machine can send the log to a remote server for evaluation.